Skip to content

 Most of logic happens only if the musicclip isn't the same than the one in music[id]'s clip (if it was the same, it means the music is already playing):

-• If in seamless mode, the first free sounds is picked for the crossfade with the following being setup on it:
+• If seamless is true, the first free sounds is picked for the crossfade with the following being setup on it:

 • clip: musicclip